Central Electricity Generating Board: South Western Region

-Regional Headquarters: 15–23 Oakfield Grove, Clifton, Bristol (1971).
-Bedminster Down, Bridgwater Road, Bristol.
+Regional Headquarters: 15–23 Oakfield Grove, Clifton, Bristol (until 1971).
+Bridgwater Road, Bedminster Down, Bristol (from 1978, now The Pavilions).
 Previous chairman of the South Western Region were Douglas Pask, Roy Beatt, A.C.
 Thirtle and R.H.
 Coates.
 Prior to 1968 the South Western Region was divided into the Southern Division, the Western Division and the South Wales Division.
 The number of power stations, installed capacity and electricity supplied in the South Western Region was: